t-karasova/grs-samples-python/tutorial_ordering.md

 order = 'rating desc, price'
 ```

-Run the code sample in a terminal using command:
+Run the code sample in a terminal using the command:
 ```bash
 python search_with_ordering.py
 ```

 ## Success

-You have complete the tutorial and now we **encourage** you to **test the ordering by yourself**, try different combinations of different order expressions.
+You have completed the tutorial and now we **encourage** you to **test the ordering by yourself**, try different combinations of different order expressions.

-**Thank you for compleating this tutorial!**
+**Thank you for completing this tutorial!**